dominodatalab/reference-project-pippy-chatbot/README.md

 To learn more about MLflow in Domino, check out our [Documentation on traking and monitoring](Track and monitor experiments).

-### Environment Definition
+### Environment Requirements
-Use the following base image: `Domino Standard Environment Py3.9 R4.3` for Domino 5.10.0.
+Use the following base image: `Domino Standard Environment Py3.9 R4.3` for Domino 5.11.0 or above.

 Additional Dockerfile instructions:
 ```